Stage design

 • How long does the degree programme take?

-• How many study places are available?
-How many applicants are trying to gain a place?
+• How many places are available on the course?
+How many people are expected to apply?

-5-8 new students are admitted each year.
-Approximately 20 to 40 applicants take the entrance examination each year.
+Approximately 20 to 40 applicants take the entrance examination each year, with around 5-8 applicants being admitted annually.

 • Do I need a Matura or Abitur to study?

-No, the examination board can grant admission to studies without Matura or Abitur in the context of successful completion of the examination.
+No, the examination board can grant admission to studies without Matura or Abitur, provided that they pass the entrance examination.

 • Is proof of an internship related to the subject required?